vajahath/generator-ts-np/README.md

 - Compiles down your code to `es5`. (which means the code runs in many versions of node)
 - No global dependencies.
 - Pre-commit hooks for linters.
+- Pre-publish hook to lint and build - so that you never miss that stuff.
 - Vscode integration.
 - Integrated, fully configured mocha testing environment.
 - Write tests in typescript itself.